 Fauvism

-French Fauvism (ca. 1904-1907) comprised a loosely-formed group of painters whose mentor, Henri Matisse (1869-1954), argued for an new approach to painting, integrating the chromatic lessons of Neo-Impressionism, the Symbolist evocation of sensation through colour and form, and the expressive nature of the artist.
-The style was not programmatically theorized until it was essentially over, and yet Fauvism fundamentally shifted the course of Modern painting, anticipating Cubism, Orphism, and abstract painting.
+French Fauvism (c.
+1904-1907) comprised a loosely-formed group of painters whose mentor, Henri Matisse argued for a new approach to painting, integrating the chromatic lessons of Neo-Impressionism, the Symbolist evocation of sensation through colour and form, and the expressive nature of the artist.
+The style was not programmatically theorized until it was essentially over, and yet Fauvism fundamentally shifted the course of Modern painting, anticipating Cubism, Orphism and abstract painting.
 Fauvism incorporated bold, brash colours, often applied directly from commercially produced tubes of paint; gestural and broken brush-work; lack of finish; and colour used for expression rather than description, resulting in flattened and distorted perspectives that radically diverged from mimetic representation.
-While its pictorial advances shocked conservative critics and audiences of its time, Fauvism—like many early avant-garde movements—maintained an appreciation of historical painting and its iconographies (landscape, cityscape, still life, and portraiture).
-As Expressionism, Fauvism differed significantly from the German schools Die Brücke (Dresden, 1905-1913) and Der Blaue Reiter (Munich, 1911-1914) in its stress on pleasing decorative and synthetic effects.
+While its pictorial advances shocked conservative critics and audiences of its time, Fauvism - like many early avant-garde movements - maintained an appreciation of historical painting and its iconographies (landscape, cityscape, still life, and portraiture).
+Similar to Expressionism, Fauvism differed significantly from the German schools Die Brücke (Dresden, 1905-1913) and Der Blaue Reiter (Munich, 1911-1914) in its stress on pleasing decorative and synthetic effects.

-The Fauves crystallized around the older, influential, and articulate Matisse, although French practitioners Charles Camoin (1879-1965), André Derain (1880-1954), Othon Friesz (1879-1949), Henri-Charles Manguin (1874-1949), Jean Puy (1876-1960), Georges Rouault (1871-1958), Louis Valtat (1869-1952), the Flemish Maurice de Vlaminck (1876-1958), and Dutch-born Kees van Dongen (1877-1968) interpreted Fauvist concepts to personal ends.
+The Fauves crystallized around the older, influential, and articulate Matisse, although French practitioners Charles Camoin André Derain, Othon Friesz, Henri-Charles Manguin, Jean Puy, Georges Rouault, Louis Valtat, the Flemish Maurice de Vlaminck, and Dutch-born Kees van Dongen interpreted Fauvist concepts to personal ends.
 Georges Braque and Raoul Dufy joined late in 1906.

 Historians rank Matisse as preeminent, due to his brilliant synthesis of colour and form, the rational and the irrational, symbolic poetry and material reality.
-His breakthrough canvas, Luxe, Calme et Volupté (Luxury, Calm and Pleasure, 1904-05)—executed during a summer spent in St. Tropez with his friend, Paul Signac, the Neo-Impressionist—stands as Matisse’s preamble to Fauvism proper (fig. 1).
+His breakthrough canvas, Luxe, Calme et Volupté (Luxury, Calm and Pleasure, 1904-05), executed during a summer spent in St. Tropez with his friend, Paul Signac, the Neo-Impressionist, stands as Matisse’s preamble to Fauvism proper.
 Exhibited in the Salon des Indépendants exhibition in the spring of 1905 (one of two showcases for anti-Academic art), the painting comprises a tessellation of pointillist dots in high-key colours that model three-dimensional forms through tonal gradation and delicate linear patterns.
-The title—a nod to Charles Baudelaire’s L’Invitation au voyage (Invitation to the Voyage, 1857)—summons ties to the penetrating Romantic Symbolism of the late nineteenth century with its embrace of sensual pleasure, modernity, and a return to mythic origins, balanced against a classical composition.
+The title - a nod to Charles Baudelaire’s L’Invitation au voyage (Invitation to the Voyage, 1857) - summons ties to the penetrating Romantic Symbolism of the late nineteenth century with its embrace of sensual pleasure, modernity and a return to mythic origins, balanced against a classical composition.